 - Whitewater rapids = Whitewater kayak

-- Winter = Rugged kayak with sealable cockpit
+- Winter = Rugged kayak with a sealable cockpit

 But with that said, many people will fall in love with paddling and will eventually buy more than one kayak, since each type is suitable for a different purpose.